What to Do If You Are Being Sued in Florida

 A judgment entered in Florida gives the creditor access to every civil collection tool.
 The creditor can record liens against real property, garnish bank accounts and wages subject to exemptions, and compel financial disclosure under oath through proceedings supplementary.
 The sheriff can seize and sell non-exempt personal property.

 Most civil judgments settle for less than face value.
-A well-structured asset protection plan, whether built on Florida’s exemptions, entity structures, or offshore trusts, reduces the amount the creditor can realistically collect and therefore reduces the settlement amount.
-Florida asset protection planning works not because it makes assets disappear but because it changes the math of collection.
+A well-structured asset protection plan (whether built on Florida’s exemptions, entity structures, or offshore trusts) reduces the amount the creditor can realistically collect and therefore reduces what the creditor will accept in settlement.
+Florida asset protection planning reduces collection exposure, and reduced exposure produces lower settlements.